Sustainable apartment block

 The Birthing of Hurricanes

 Hurricanes, also known as typhoons when formed over the Pacific, are the most violent storms experienced on earth.
 Evidence in the past has proven that the Pacific can stir extremely strong hurricanes.
 Hurricane Patricia, for example, was the strongest Pacific typhoon ever recorded in history, affecting Central America, Texas, and Mexico.
 Typhoon Nepartak is another Pacific storm that significantly affected Taiwan.
+Hurricanes and cyclones are fuelled by warm sea surfaces (the Pacific being warmer than any other ocean on earth).
+The warmth of the Pacific waters can be persistent for a year, allowing a hurricane to last longer.
+This is why La Niña and El Nino are never ignored.

 Increased marine pollution